Skip navigation

 Symptoms

 A person with apraxia is unable to put together the correct order of muscle movements.
-At times, a completely different word or action is used than the one the person intended to speak or make.
+At times, a completely different word or action is used or occurs than the one the person intended to speak or make.
 The person is often aware of the mistake.

 Symptoms of apraxia of speech include: